odino/odino.github.com/source/_posts/2012-08-19-human-readable-user-agents-for-javascript-error-reporting.markdown

 format for the people who are going to debug the frontend.

+## Converting user agents with remote calls

-Luckily, [useragentstring](http://www.useragentstring.com/) is a service which allows you to query them whenever you need to retrieve useful and **meaningful** informations from a user agent string;
+Luckily, [UserAgentString](http://www.useragentstring.com/) is a service which allows you to query them whenever you need to retrieve useful and **meaningful** informations from a user agent string;
 combined with [Guzzle](http://guzzlephp.org/), you can directly have meaningful